Vadenimo2k21/Project64-Savegames/README.md

 # Welcome to the Project64 (100%) Savegame Collection!

-This will be an archive for Project64 Savegames, because there aren't anymore such websites to download legit .EEP/.SRA/etc. pp. Savegames for Project64.
+This will be an archive for Project64 Savegames, because there aren't anymore many websites to download legit .EEP/.SRA/etc. pp. Savegames for Project64.
 That's why I've decided to make my own GitHub Repository for that!

 If you wanna upload a savefile, then please make a folder for the game and a folder for your Savegame Region because I wanna have a folder structure in this repository!
 As expamle: **"/Super Mario 64/NTSC-U/Super Mario 64 (U).eep"**.